Tax and super

 Concessional

-• Where your combined income including concessional contributions exceeds $250,000 p.a. (including the concessional contributions you make) an additional 15% tax will apply to concessional contributions relating to the income exceeding $250,000.
+- Where your combined income including concessional contributions exceeds $250,000 p.a. (including the concessional contributions you make) an additional 15% tax may apply to concessional contributions relating to the income exceeding $250,000.

 Non-concessional